Court Deadline Calculator (Add Calendar or Business Days)

 Court cases move on firm timelines.
 Missing a filing or response date can lead to sanctions, waiver of rights, or even dismissal of a claim or defense.
 A court deadline tracker helps you quickly convert a rule such as “within 21 days after service” into a concrete calendar date, so you can docket it in your case management system and keep the matter on track.

-This calculator lets you pick a starting date (for example, the date of service or filing) and add a specified number of days.
+This calculator lets you pick a starting date, such as the date of service, filing, mailing, or entry of an order, and then add a specified number of days.
 You can count in simple calendar days or exclude weekends to approximate business days.
-The tool returns a projected deadline you can copy into your calendar or share with your team.
+The tool returns a projected deadline you can copy into your calendar or share with your team, which makes it useful for quick intake, early case planning, or confirming a date before setting reminders.

 How the calculator counts days

 The tracker performs straightforward date arithmetic.
-It does not interpret local court rules, but instead applies simple counting rules that you can adapt to your jurisdiction.
-At a high level, you choose:
+It does not interpret local court rules on its own, but instead applies simple counting logic that you can compare against your jurisdiction's language.
+At a high level, you choose a start date, enter the number of days allowed by the rule or order, and decide whether the count should include every day or skip weekends.

-From there, the calculator adds the requested number of days to the start date, optionally skipping weekends.
+From there, the calculator adds the requested number of days to the start date.
+If you choose business-day counting, the tool advances through the calendar but only increases the count on weekdays.
 The result is a projected deadline based on that simple model.

 Basic date addition formula